Universal thermodynamic topological classes of static black holes in Conformal Killing Gravity: Conclusions

 \section{Conclusions}

 In conclusion, this work investigates the universal thermodynamic topological classes of static black holes in the CKG background.
 The paper presents the topological classification and thermodynamic stability of black holes across both low and high temperature ranges, as detailed in TABLE(\ref{tablet}).
-The main key findings can be concisely summarized as follows:\\ $(i)$ Our findings indicate that varying the CKG parameter generates two classes of charged AdS black holes: $W^{0+}$ ($\lambda>0$) and $W^{1+}$ ($\lambda<0$).
+Our investigation yields several findings, which can be summarized as follows:\\ $(i)$ Our findings indicate that varying the CKG parameter generates two classes of charged AdS black holes: $W^{0+}$ ($\lambda>0$) and $W^{1+}$ ($\lambda<0$).
 When $\lambda>0$, the low-temperature regime ($\beta \to \infty$) admits stable small black hole solutions, but no black hole states are present at high temperatures ($\beta \to 0$).
 Conversely, for $\lambda<0$, stable small black holes emerge at low temperature regime ($\beta \to \infty$), while stable large black hole solutions appear at high temperature regime ($\beta \to 0$).
 In addition, the Reissner-Nordstr$\ddot{o}$m black hole, when examined within the context of the CKG framework, is classified as belonging to the $W^{0+}$ $(\lambda > 0)$ and $W^{1+}$ $(\lambda < 0)$ classes.\\ $(ii)$ The CKG parameter is essential in determining the topological classes of Schwarzschild black holes.
-In particular, when considering a Schwarzschild-AdS black hole within the CKG framework with $(\lambda>0)$, it is categorized under $W^{1-}$.
+In particular, we consider the Schwarzschild-AdS black hole within the CKG framework with $(\lambda>0)$, it is categorized as $W^{1-}$.
 This classification is marked by the presence of the unstable small and large black holes in both low-temperature and high-temperature conditions, indicating that the CKG alters the outcomes \cite{gx1}.
 On the other hand, for the CKG parameter set to $(\lambda<0)$, no black hole states exist in the low-temperature regime.
 However, in the high-temperature regime, two distinct black hole states arise, a stable small black hole and an unstable large one.
 As a result, the Schwarzschild-AdS black hole in the CKG background with $(\lambda<0)$ is classified as $W^{0-}$.
 Moreover, when analyzed within the CKG framework, the Schwarzschild black hole falls into the $W^{1-}$ $(\lambda>0)$ and $W^{0-}$ $(\lambda<0)$ classifications.